remotesensorDJB/kgs_talk_2018/PITCHME.md

 #### the plan
 - Quick introduction
 - Overview of the UofL Center for GIS
-- Overview of the current UAS Landscape
+- Overview of the small UAS Landscape
-- UAS Mapping Operations
+- UAS Mapping Applications
 - Structure from Motion Image Processing
 - UAS Applications at UofL
 ---